 Now…that’s something to blog about

-I met a granny in the village Bomdo this time who has walked to Tibet!
-She along with another fifteen people walked for 12 days to reach what they call ‘Mimet’ around the year 1950.
-The walk was mainly for bringing back salt although various other barters would take place, I have listed here few…rice and rice beer were exchanged for wheat powder or salt.
-The exchange rate was pretty simple; 1 cup rice beer fetches one fist amount of wheat powder or a cup of salt.
+She along with fifteen others walked for 12 days to reach what they call ‘Mimet’ around the year 1950.
+The walk was mainly for bringing back salt although various other barters would take place, I have listed here a few based on the information from her.
+Rice and rice beer were exchanged for wheat powder or salt.
+The exchange rate was pretty simple; 1 cup rice beer fetches a fistful of wheat powder or a cup of salt.
 Various other things that were exchanged were bamboo combs and other artefacts and ginger for Dao (a knife), wool and certain fruits.
-Granny very enthusiastically brought this spin that’s at least 60 years old and posed for the picture to depict how they extract thread to make clothes.
+The old lady, who is actually my field guide Gekut's mother very enthusiastically brought a spin that is at least 60 years old and posed for the picture to depict how they extract thread to weave clothes.

-Other interesting facts were that people with heavy bags were invited to rich homes whereas people with light bags were invited to poor homes.
-Naturally people carried a lot of weight and granny told me people would carry about 50 – 60 kilos!
-The other strange thing about the trip is that people who die on the way are not brought back.
-And whatever happens on the way the group is all the time happily singing and walking.
+Other interesting facts were that people with heavy bags were invited to rich homes whereas people with lighter bags were invited to poor homes.
+Naturally, people carried a lot of weight and she told me people would carry 50–60 kg of goods!
+The other strange thing about the trip is that people who pass away on the way are not brought back owing to the logistics.
+She also mentioned that throughout the journey the group is happily singing and walking.

-So, basically people from Bomdo village were walking at least a distance of 150 km and more through tough terrain full of forests and snow near the Indo-Tibet border to bring back salt and knives.
-I already knew that Adi people are physically tough but now I just think they are from the planet Kryptos!
+So, basically people from Bomdo village were walking at least a distance of 150 km, including up and downhill, through tough terrain full of forests and snow near the Indo-Tibet border to bring back salt and knives.
+I already knew that Adi people are physically tough but now I just think they are incredible!
+I have also learnt from this to savour basic amenities such as salt, spices, knives, and other such items that I usually take for granted.

 Headhunters’ ball – Reyee Gaye